world-federation-of-advertisers/cross_media_measurement_project_site/README.md

     *   Data providers may request explicit consent to share panelist data
     *   Data providers should not learn the identity of any panelist
     *   Panelists should have the same user controls per above
+*   **Privacy laws and regulations:** The design of this cross-media measurement system should comply with applicable global and local privacy laws and regulations.
+All solutions will need to be adaptable to the changing nature of privacy regulation.

 We will meet these principles by designing this system such that data providers’ inputs are either combined cryptographically and/or are differentially private, and that the system's outputs are compliant with privacy principles (e.g., differentially private).
-In short, no party to the system should be able to learn anything beyond the agreed upon outputs of the system.
+In short, no party to the system should be able to learn anything beyond the outputs of the system.

 #### Data Provider Data Security